Francesca & Luna

 By that stage, my learning curve through self-publishing, my unrequited love for speculative fiction and non-fiction, and my natural predisposition for making things happen showed me the path I believe I was meant to take all along, and in 2015 Luna Press Publishing officially began.

 I poured all of my knowledge and first-hand experience of publishing into this project, starting an independent press from the ground up - one that is growing stronger with each passing day.
 It's a lot of work, but it's a labour of love - I have happily chosen this path.
 I may have started as a one-woman band, but I am not alone now.
-I have an amazing team of professional editors and artists to support Luna and our authors, plus many fantastic colleagues, writers and fans we meet at conventions.
+I have an amazing team of professional freelance editors and artists to support Luna and our authors, plus the many fantastic colleagues, writers and fans we meet at conventions.

 We work with agents and their clients, with established authors, scholars, and also new writers.
 You can see who they all are on our Luna Family page.
 I am so very proud of our family (#lunaproudparents) and their achievements.

 We have solid distribution worldwide, in print and digital, and our books are available in the public library catalogues.
-As you know, store presence for small publishers isn't a given, though it sometimes happens, and we are always on the lookout for opportunities.
+As you know, store presence for small publishers isn't a given, though it happens, and we are always on the lookout for opportunities.

 We organise and attend live events, use advertising, create opportunities (writing contests, open submission weeks, etc.) and we are always keen to find new ways of bringing our family's books to a wider audience.